 The Master of Engineering (MEng) is a non-thesis degree focused on strong technical and business coursework, with a required industry internship.

-After completing Core Industry Preparatory Course, you can tailor your degree to earn a:
+After completing Core Industry Preparatory Coursea, you can tailor your degree to one of the concentration areas in Biomedical Engineering.

 It typically takes 1.5 years to earn this degree.
 If you're interested in product design, product development and innovation in industry, the MEng might be for you.